 Violet: Angle Love – Aeoliah

 For full body immersion, the music should be played through facing floor speakers rather than headphones.
 An audio frequency harmonic of the chosen colour is mixed in with the track.
 Two derivations, mathematic and subjective, are listed in the diagram at the beginning of this article.
 This can be introduced live or prerecorded from a function generator, online tone generator or a keyboard synthesiser.
 The latter provides the ability to apply timbre for targeted visceral resonance.
 Impulse speakers can also be mounted under the table to add a synchronous massage-like vibration.
-One noted alternative practitioner fitted DC powered, magnetic coils.
+One noted alternative practitioner also fitted DC powered, magnetic coils.
 These could be reversed in polarity to complement the stimulating or sedative effect of the applied colour.

 The senses of smell, taste and touch represent primal inroads into the mind.
 As such, they evoke spontaneous feelings that may be correlated with those of colour.
 These range from the arousal of red to the dreamy, introspective quality of violet.
 Aromas are best applied as natural herbs, resin or essential oil, smoldered upon self-igniting charcoal blocks.
-In addition to creating an evocative atmosphere, the chromatic vibration is transferred to the smoke and circulates with each breath.
-Be sure the room is well ventilated as psychotropic turpines, long a feature of religious ceremonies, may also be produced.
+In addition to creating an evocative atmosphere, the chromatic vibration is transferred to the smoke and absorbed with each in-breath.
+Ensure the room is adequately ventilated as psychotropic turpines, long a feature of religious ceremonies, may be produced.